fhnw-imvs/fhnw-idb/introduction/Python/README.md

 Here are some [code examples](https://github.com/Seeed-Studio/grove.py/blob/master/doc/README.md#gui-graphical-user-interface) by Seeed Studio.

 ## Install Blinka
+**Note: **The advantage of this approach is that you can use the same CircuitPython code on the Raspberry Pi as on the microcontroller.

 As an alternative to Grove and for additional sensor libraries we use the [Blinka Python package](https://github.com/adafruit/Adafruit_Blinka).

 Install the Blinka Python package with the following steps, based on [this tutorial](https://learn.adafruit.com/circuitpython-on-raspberrypi-linux/installing-circuitpython-on-raspberry-pi) by Adafruit: